MadeleenRoestorff/mygas-nextjs/README.md

 - [OpenAI](https://openai.com/) for providing the ChatGPT model used to generate this README.
 - [Mintlify](https://marketplace.visualstudio.com/items?itemname=mintlify.document) for helping me write code comments.

+## TODO

+- Signup page
+- Frontend testing
+- Redirect or reload if request (warmup server) takes to long